wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 See [Header Arguments](https://orgmode.org/manual/Using-Header-Arguments.html) documentation.
 Some popular header args:

 -   `:tangle <filename>` - Where to tangle the file.
-TODO: Explain tangling.
+-   `:comments link` - If tangled source code should include references to the Org document.
+This allows detangling the code to incorporate it back into the org document.
 -   `:results replace|silent` - If the results of code evaluating (C-c C-c) should be shown.
--   `:exports code|results|none` - If the code block should be exported as a code block, results only, or not at all.
+-   `:exports code|results|none` - If the code block should be exported as a code block, the results only, or not at all.

 Header arguments may be set file wide.
 To do this, use `:PROPERTIES:` as the first line in the file.
 Example: